naveensrinivasan/naveensrinivasan.github.io/content/resume/resume.md

 * Deployed and managed Prometheus for monitoring Kubernetes clusters.
 * Designed and architected a highly critical 911 dispatch application that is being used in locations like London Ambulance and Philadelphia City.

 Experience
 ----------
 **Software Engineer - Endor Labs - April 2022 - Till now**
-- Work with OSS Ecosystems
+- Work with Supply Chain Security OSS Ecosystems
 - Build and manage infrastructure in GCP, GKE, and Monitoring.

 **Principal Engineer - Tech Strategy - Freddie Mac July 2020 - Mar 2022**

-Driving Cloud-native, kubeflow, build k8s controllers, and supply chain security across the organization.
+- Driving Cloud-native, kubeflow, build k8s controllers, and supply chain security across the organization.

 **Cloud Architect - Mindbodyonline - Sep 2018 - May 2020**